awslabs/amazon-omics-tools/README.md

 ### Omics URI Parser

-The `OmicsUriParser` class makes it easy to parse omics readset and reference URIs to extract fields relevant for calling AWS omics APIs.
+The `OmicsUriParser` class makes it easy to parse AWS HealthOmics readset and reference URIs to extract fields relevant for calling
+AWS HealthOmics APIs.

 #### Readset file URI: